 Panel Discussion Facilitated by Elena Gross: Saturday, August 3rd, 1 - 3 pm

-This June, Interface is pleased to present a new solo exhibition by Dionne Lee.
+Interface is pleased to present, Running, rigging, wading, a new solo exhibition by Dionne Lee.
 Working in photography, collage, and video, Lee engages the complications and dual legacies within representations of the American landscape and considers the history of black bodies on American soil as a lens for examining her own relationship to nature.

-Lee has produced a potent body of work for this exhibition rooted in history, stereotypes around fear and who can survive (i.e. swim) in water, rising oceans and inland drought, all ultimately grappling with water’s ability to simultaneously support and threaten life.
+Lee has produced a potent body of work for this exhibition rooted in history, personal trauma, rising oceans and inland drought, all ultimately grappling with water’s ability to simultaneously support and threaten life.

-There will be a panel discussion organized by Elena Gross at the end of this exhibition - and a reader with suggested readings by the panelists will be made available throughout the exhibition.
+There will be a panel discussion on August 3rd from 1-3 pm, which will be facilitated by Elena Gross and will include Lee, Deena Chalabi, and Tamara Porras.
+A reader with suggested readings by the panelists will be made available prior to the talk.

 This exhibition is funded by generous grants from the Foundation for Contemporary Art and The Phyllis C. Wattis Foundation..

 Dionne Lee received her MFA from California College of the Arts in 2017.
 She was a 2019 SECA Award nominee.